In a word, yes.

 - In most cases, if you don’t sign up for Part B when you’re first eligible, you’ll have to pay a penalty—and not just upon enrollment.
 You’ll continue to pay that penalty for as long as you’re enrolled in Medicare Part B

 There are exceptions to the rule, however.
-If you or your spouse is still working and has healthcare coverage through an employer or other creditable source, you can wait to sign up without paying a penalty.
+If you or your spouse is still working and has healthcare coverage through an employer or other creditable source, such as an individual healthcare plan or a state-established healthcare plan,1 you can wait to sign up for Part B or Part D without paying a penalty.

-But once your employer coverage is gone, the only way to avoid a penalty is to enroll in Part B during what’s called a Special Enrollment Period.
+But once your employer coverage is gone, the only way to avoid a penalty is to enroll in Part B during what’s called a Special Election Period (SEP).
 That’s an 8-month period that begins when your employer coverage ends or you stop working, whichever comes first.

 Part D coverage for prescription drugs may also charge a penalty for late enrollment.
 Again, this is only if you didn’t have creditable coverage from an employer or other source—such as TRICARE—and still delayed enrolling in Part D. Medicare calculates the penalty based on how long you chose to go without coverage.